CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/stock-counting.md

 **Force manual quantity confirmation** – after scanning required prefixes (Warehouse, Vendor, Item, Quantity, Batch number), the application forces manual confirmation of quantity (instead of confirmation after scanning a barcode with quantity)

-**Stock Counting: automatically choose Bin Location on Batch scanning** – automatically chooses Bin Location on Batch scanning.
+**Stock Counting: automatically choose Bin Location on Batch scanning** – automatically chooses Bin Location on Batch scanning (if the batch is on the only one location).